PBearson/ESP32_Secure_Boot_Tutorial/README.md

 ## Enable Flash Encryption After Secure Boot Is Enabled

 If flash encryption has never been enabled on your ESP32, then follow [this procedure](https://github.com/PBearson/ESP32_Flash_Encryption_Tutorial#enable-flash-encryption) to enable it.
 Since the partition table offset has already been set to 0x10000, there is no need to modify it further.
 Since secure boot is enabled, make sure to build and flash the bootloader separately, as described above.

+## Notes

+### A Note about Flash Encryption

+If you have previously enabled flash encryption (Development Mode) on this ESP32, then you can still follow this tutorial without making too many changes.
+The only differences are the following:

+* Replace `idf.py flash` with `idf.py encrypted-flash`
+* Any command starting with `esptool.py write_flash` must contain the `--encrypt` argument; for example: `esptool.py write_flash --encrypt 0x1000 build/bootloader/bootloader.bin`